jedrichards/es6/README.md

 // 'Billy is 23 years old'
 ```

-> Template strings are able to evaluate any expression against their current scope using `${}` syntax.

-> :warning: Be careful when building strings in this way from user input since you may introduce injection vulnerabilities, see tagged templates below for an alternative approach.

-#### Tagged templates
+### Tagged Templates

 Tagged templates provide an abstracted and safer approach to string concatenation with dynamic values.

-They work by providing a layer of syntactic sugar over the process of implementing dynamic template generating functions.
-These functions are referred to as template tags.
+They work by providing a layer of syntactic sugar over the process of implementing template generating functions.
+These functions are referred to as "template tags".

+By using the ``func`some string`;`` syntax we invoke a template tag, that is a function to be run in order to process a template string.
+The template tag function receives the plain string parts and evaluated expressions in separate ordered arrays to be combined in a controlled manner, rather than blindly concatenated.

+Template tags could be used by libraries to variously escape user input, strip tags, perform internationalisation or provide any other string-based functionality via an arbitrary DSL.

 ```js
 function foo (literals,...values) {